OceanSprint/pydev/README.md

 # pydev

-An opinionated environment for developing opensource Python packages.
+A flake-part to setup an opinionated development environment for working on open source Python packages.